DigitalPublishingToolkit/DPT---The-Blogposts/docs/book.md

 > publishers can meet readers’ demand to consume media in both digital
 > and analog forms.

-Source: [Ghost in the Machine: Does Print+Ebook Bundling Have a Future?](Ghost%20in%20the%20Machine:%20Does%20Print+Ebook%20Bundling%20Have%20a%20Future?), Joy Hawley, August 26, 2013.
+Source: (Ghost in the Machine: Does Print+Ebook Bundling Have a Future?)[http://publishingperspectives.com/2013/08/ghost-in-the-machine-does-printebook-bundling-have-a-future/], Joy Hawley, August 26, 2013.